FraserR1188/plant-plates/README.md

 ### Cooking Mode

 - A full-screen, step-by-step cooking mode that simplifies recipe viewing and includes timers and interactive checklists for ingredients and steps.

+### E-mail Newsletter

+- An e-mail to be sent out with the latest recipes.

 # Data Model